 2. The Trustees and SLT are strongly aligned around their perceptions of governance practices comparative ratings are shown on page 15.

 3. Ormiston Families has invested in Equality, Diversity and Inclusion at an operational level and has an ED&I Champion in post within the staff who has developed an action plan.
 However, this area has not been addressed at Board level and as such it is one of the weakest areas.
-Work to address the Board’s Composition and ED&I at this level is necessary to ensure that the Trustees are role modelling best practice across the organisation, and perhaps embedding ED&I within the organisational governance in a similar way to Safeguarding.
+Work to address the Board’s Composition and ED&I at this level is necessary to ensure that the Trustees are role-modelling best practices across the organisation, and perhaps embedding ED&I within the organisational governance in a similar way to Safeguarding.

 5. The charity could spend some time reviewing its organisational purpose.
-This can be addressed by flushing out different perceptions about Ormiston Families’ target impact for its beneficiaries, to ensure that its charitable aims are being delivered effectively and agreeing how best to monitor and review these outcomes.
+This can be addressed by flushing out different perceptions about Ormiston Families’ target impact for its beneficiaries, to ensure that its charitable aims are being delivered effectively and agreeing on how best to monitor and review these outcomes.